Palomajol/Solar_Zooniverse_videos/README.md

   2. matplotlib
   3. ffmpeg

-All can be installed using Anaconda with _pip install_
+First two can be installed using Anaconda with _pip install_ the ffmpeg can be easily installed through Homebrew (for Mac) or through _conda install -c conda-forge ffmpeg_

 # Getting started
 Before trying to run the code first go through the Zooniverse_processor workflow, the produced output of this workflow will be used in the code to produce the video's.
 It is possible to run this code before the **Preparing to export**, since it does not use any of these outputs.